-Employees will only serve one probation period.
-Employees appointed to their first regular position, or to their first temporary position that is sixty-five (65) days or more, shall be on probation for sixty-five (65) of the employee's working days or six (6) calendar months, whichever comes sooner from the date of commencing work in the regular or temporary position.
+Newly hired employees or temporary employees appointed to regular positions shall be on probation for sixty-five (65) of the employee's working days or six (6) calendar months, whichever comes sooner from the date of commencing work in the regular position.
 During the probationary period employees shall be entitled to all rights and privileges of this Agreement unless otherwise provided, except with respect to discharge.
 The standard of discharge for newly hired employees or temporary employees without seniority shall be lack of general suitability for continued employment during the probationary period.